-Traumatic brain injuries (TBI) occur when a blow to the head or other trauma causes damage to the brain, often resulting in long-term neurological impairment.
+A traumatic brain injury (TBI) occurs when a blow to the head or other trauma causes damage to the brain.
+The result is often long-term neurological impairment.
 Brain injuries happen more frequently than most people realize.
 Nearly two million Americans suffer from severe head injuries each year.

-The Orlando TBI Attorneys at Martinez Manglardi have been representing the injured in Florida since 1988, so we understand how TBI can impact both victims and their families.
+The Orlando TBI Attorneys at Martinez Manglardi, PA have been representing the injured in Florida for more than 30 years, so we understand how TBI can impact both victims and their families.
 Our Florida Traumatic Brain Injury attorneys have recovered hundreds of Hundreds of Millions in verdicts and settlement for our clients in Florida, including Orlando, Apopka, Orange County, Seminole County, Kissimmee, Osceola County, Palm Bay, Ocala and Brevard County – and we’re ready to put our experience to work for you.

 Traumatic brain injuries can result from virtually any type of accident or violent act, but the most common cause is a car accident.
 Other incidents that frequently lead to TBI include: